-The Ultimate Guide to Things to Do in Yosemite Valley
+Things to Do in Yosemite Valley: The Ultimate Guide

 a couple holding hands in front of yosemite falls

-What to know, what to see, where to stay, and all the best things to do during your trip, from Yosemite Valley experts.
+But hiking isn’t the only thing to do in Yosemite Valley.
+This guide will show you what to see, where to stay, and all the best things to do there during your trip — including both hiking and non-hiking activities alike.

 Basic Yosemite Valley Info